Arctic shanny

 The Arctic shanny (Stichaeus punctatus) is a species of marine ray-finned fish belonging to the family Stichaeidae, the pricklebacks and shannies.
 This species occurs in the North Pacific, Arctic and western North Atlantic Oceans.

 Taxonomy

 The Arctic shanny was first formally described in 1780 as Blennius punctatus by the Danish zoologist Johan Christian Fabricius, giving its type locality as Western Greenland.
 When Johan Reinhardt proposed the genus Stichaeus he designated Blennius punctatus as its type species.
 The specific name punctatus means spotted, a reference to the 5 or 6 spots on the dorsal fin.

 Subspecies

 Some authorities recognise two subspecies of the Arctic shanny:

-The nominate subspecies is found in the northern western Atlantic and Pacific Oceans and is sympatric with S.p. pulcherrimus in the Sea of Okhtosk and may be a valid, distinct species.
+The nominate subspecies is found in the northern western Atlantic and Pacific Oceans and is sympatric with S.p. pulcherrimus in the Sea of Okhtosk and this subspecies may be a valid, distinct species.

 Description

 The Arctic shanny has the moderately elongated, laterally compressed body which is covered in tiny cycloid scales and scaleless head of te genus Stichaeus.
 It has teeth on the jaws, vomer and palatine.
 The teeth on the upper jaw are arranged in between two and four rows while those in the lower jaw form a single row.
 The jaws are equal in length or the lower jaw may just protrude beyond the upper jaw.
 The head has a number of sensory canals which are made up of 60 to 73 pores.
 The single lateral line does not reach the caudal fin and appears to be an extension of the post orbital sensory canal.
 The anal fin has no rear spines.
 There are 46 to 40 spines in the dorsal fin and 1 or 2 spines and between 32 and 35 soft rays in the anal fin.
 It has bright red flanks with vague brownish spots and wavy brown lines on the gill cover and wavy stripes between the eye and the chin.
 The reddish dorsal fin is marked with diffuse grey spots and 5 ocelli with yellow centres and blackish edges.
 The maximum published total length is 22 cm.